 Leniency applicants after a dawn raid must submit a Form 3 to the JFTC.
 Form 3 requires the same extent of comprehensive information as Form 2.
-However, as a matter of practice, the JFTC will accept a Form 3 with less comprehensive information accompanying submissions, and allow the leniency applicant to supplement the information within 20 business days after the dawn raid.
+However, as a matter of practice, the JFTC will accept a Form 3 with less comprehensive information accompanying submissions and allow the leniency applicant to supplement the information within 20 business days after the dawn raid.
 The definitive leniency status of an applicant after a dawn raid is also conditional on its continuing cooperation with the JFTC.
 All leniency application forms must be submitted in Japanese.

 As mentioned above, the definitive leniency status of an leniency applicant is conditional upon its continuing cooperation with the JFTC; the leniency applicant must cooperate until a cease-and-desist order or a surcharge payment order is issued (or until the JFTC issues a notice that it will not issue such orders, in the case of the first applicant).
-It is generally understood that leniency applicants have a duty to cooperate with JFTC investigations in the sense that the JFTC can require applicants to submit additional reports and materials, and failure to do so, or submission of false reports or materials, will disqualify the applicants from receiving leniency.
+It is generally understood that leniency applicants have a duty to cooperate with JFTC investigations in the sense that the JFTC can require applicants to submit additional reports and materials, and that failure to do so, or submission of false reports or materials, will disqualify the applicants from receiving leniency.
 However, in practice, since the AMA does not require leniency applicants to proactively submit all information regarding the violation, the extent of required cooperation may not be as extensive as in some other jurisdictions.

 The JFTC also accepts oral leniency applications provided the JFTC deems there are special circumstances that make such type of application necessary.
-It is the JFTC's policy never to disclose leniency materials in its possession upon the request of private plaintiffs or court orders, regardless of whether such requests are made in Japan or in foreign jurisdictions.
-If leniency applicants have a copy of a written leniency application form at their premises, however, that copy may be subject to discovery because the voluntary submission of documents to the JFTC may be deemed as a 'waiver' by the applicant of privilege by foreign courts such as the US courts.
+It is the JFTC’s policy never to disclose leniency materials in its possession upon the request of private plaintiffs or court orders, regardless of whether such requests are made in Japan or in foreign jurisdictions.
+If leniency applicants have a copy of a written leniency application form at their premises, however, that copy may be subject to discovery because the voluntary submission of documents to the JFTC may be deemed a waiver by the applicant of privilege by foreign courts such as the US courts.
 According to the JFTC, by reporting orally and retaining no written copies of leniency application forms, leniency applicants can avoid being subject to discovery obligations in relation to copies of leniency application forms.

 The effect of the leniency programme stipulated by the AMA is to fully or partially exempt successful applicants from the payment of administrative surcharges, and technically the leniency programme has no relevance to criminal sanctions under the AMA.
 However, the JFTC has expressed its position in its policy statement regarding its criminal accusations, stating that the JFTC will not bring criminal accusations against the first applicant before a dawn raid.
-According to the policy statement, the employees and officers of the first applicant before a dawn raid will not be criminally accused as long as they are deemed to have cooperated with the JFTC's investigations to the same extent as their employer.
+According to the policy statement, the employees and officers of the first applicant before a dawn raid will not be criminally accused as long as they are deemed to have cooperated with the JFTC’s investigations to the same extent as their employer.
 In this sense, the first leniency applicant is effectively exempted from criminal sanctions as well.
-It is up to the JFTC's discretion whether leniency applicants other than the first applicant before a dawn raid are subject to criminal sanctions.
+It is at the JFTC’s discretion whether leniency applicants other than the first applicant before a dawn raid are subject to criminal sanctions.

 There has been one minor change to the leniency programme in 2016.
 After 1 June 2016, the names of all leniency applicants will be made public at the time of the issuing of the surcharge payment order, whereas under the previous practice only the names of applicants that have made a request for publication were made public.